BackThe Ashover Book

 5‑81st couple lead up and cast into 2nd place (sk. s.), 2nd couple moving up into 1st couple's place.

 I don't believe that's what the original means.
-I agree that the second line of the original starts “cast off” where it should say “cast up”, but surely “lead down two cu: cast up one” is clear enough.
+I agree that the second line of the original starts “cast off” where it should say “cast up” (which the Johnston version does say), but surely “lead down two cu: cast up one” is clear enough.

 For modern dancers I've converted the dance to duple minor.